chito365/uk/_posts/1/10/2021-04-04-sean-scott.md

 He and Creeper played their first headline show at the Joiners Arms in 2015.
-Their album Eternity, in Your Arms debuted at #18 on the UK Albums Chart.
+Their album Eternity, in Your Arms debuted at number 18 on the UK Albums Chart.